Darkroom4364/Darkroom4364/README.md

   ~$ cat about.md

   BSc EE/IT @ ETH Zurich · Systems security, networking, and AI/ML.
-  Building with Go and Rust from Switzerland.
+  Building with Go and Rust.

   ~$ ls projects/